amdigital-co-uk/docs-playbook/docs/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy/README.md

 `// TODO:  High-level GitHub overview

 ## Related Training
-You should have a good understanding of Git principals.
+You should have a good understanding of Git principles.
 Our branching strategy details the usual activities, but you may need to perform more advanced git commands occasionally.

 ### Pluralsight
 [Course: Managing Source Code with Git](https://app.pluralsight.com/paths/skill/managing-source-code-with-git)